 Pushkal Mishra

 PhD in ECE at UCSD

-I completed my undergraduate studies at Indian Institute of Technology Hyderabad, where I earned my B.Tech in Electrical Engineering with a minor in Computer Science.
-During my undergraduate years, I was fortunate to be advised by Prof. Aditya Siripuram and Prof. Ayon Borthakur on projects spanning graph learning, neural networks, and signal processing.
+I completed my undergraduate at IIT Hyderabad, in the department of Electrical Engineering with a minor in Computer Science.
+I was fortunate to be advised by Prof. Aditya Siripuram and Prof. Ayon Borthakur.
+My projects spanned data inpainting, graph learning, efficient algorithms for neural network training, and image processing.

-Besides work, I enjoy playing a lot of sports such as ultimate frisbee, swimming and badminton.
-I love listening to music and my favourite activity to unwind is to drive!
-I also represented my squash team at multiple competitions such as Milan and Diesta during my undergraduate.
+Besides work, I enjoy swimming, squash, badminton and ultimate frisbee.
+I love listening to music and my favourite activity to unwind is to go on long drives.
+I also represented my squash team at multiple competitions in IIT Hyderabad.

+Pushkal Mishra